 The incredible beauty of Santorini is the result of thousands of years of environmental activity, that melded the island into what it is today.

 In the past, Santorini – today shaped like a half-moon (or a croissant!) – was actually round.
-In fact, you can still see dots of smaller outlying inlets which hint at its past (and give Santorini its official name of Thira).
+In fact, you can still see smaller outlying islands which hint at its past (and give Santorini its official name of Thira).
 However, thousands of years ago the island was rocked by a huge volcanic explosion, which caused the volcano to fall in on itself.

 While this may have shrunk the size of Santorini, it also blessed the island with its most unique feature.
-Today, the caldera and its eastern imposing cliff-faces give Santorini a unique and beautiful landscape where wildflowers tumble down the cliff faces to deep sapphire-blue coves.
+Today, the caldera and its eastern imposing cliff-faces give Santorini its beautiful landscape where wildflowers tumble down the cliff faces to deep sapphire-blue coves.

 One of the most popular things to do in Santorini is to hike between the villages nestled near the edge of the caldera.
 Doing so will give you incredible views in all directions, and also presents an excuse to stop at small churches and rocky outcrops with incredible views along the way.